chalkos/utsushis-charm/README.md

     - Need to do some "pixel poking" to make sure everything is lined up the same
 - [ ] Solution for people that don't want to bother with the hassle
 - [ ] Make the code not a mess
-- [ ] Use the page number in the "Is the last frame the same" check.
+- [x] Use the page number in the "Is the last frame the same" check.
 (Low priority, charms still seem to get detected on page swap)
 - [ ] Docker image for deployment?
 - [ ] UI
 - [ ] Multithreading for some of that SPEEEEED
+- Get images for the following skills:
+  - Likely Possible
+    - Ammo Up
+    - Attack Boost
+    - Blast Resistance
+    - Bow Charge Plus
+    - Capture Master
+    - Critical Draw
+    - Guard
+    - Guard Up
+    - Handicraft
+    - Load Shells
+    - Marathon Runner
+    - Maximum Might
+    - Mushroomancer
+    - Normal/Rapid Up
+    - Offensive Guard
+    - Pierce Up
+    - Rapid Fire Up
+    - Stamina Surge
+    - Wall Runner ---
+  - Likely not Possible
+    - Good Luck
+    - Carving Master -> Arena headpiece
+    - Chameleos Blessing
+    - Kushala Blessing
+    - Thunder Alignment
+    - Teostra Blessing
+    - Wind Alignment

+# Extra maintenance (Dev)

+To rebuild the js2py file with the extracted encoder from mhr-wiki:
+- babel .\js_encoder.js -o converted.js
+- python -c "import js2py; js2py.translate_file('converted.js', 'py_encoder.py')"
+- babel .\js_encoder.js -o converted.js && python -c "import js2py; js2py.translate_file('converted.js', 'py_encoder.py')"

 # Building the executable
 Run the `scripts\build_release.bat` file.
 You will need to have 7zip in path.